SignalProducer

 Swift

-public func negate() -> SignalProducer<Value, Error>
+public func negate() -> SignalProducer<Value, Error>Return Value

 A producer that emits the logical NOT results.